Soft connection in training

 Yearling groundwork

-• Confidence in new places and around new objects
+• Confidence in new environments and around unfamiliar objects

-Typical timeline: 1+ month with at-home homework to keep momentum.
+Typical timeline: 1+ month with at-home homework to support progress.

 Get on the schedule